 You can use C, V, or B as a push-to-talk keybind for Discord too.
 That is because your thumb will be on the Spacebar most of the time and not really pressing any of the function keys.

 TAB – This serves as the “Target Next Enemy” bind by default.
 It is definitely worth keeping.
 It can come in handy when you are dealing with two targets.
 Remember, though, it can be unreliable when facing multiple targets.

-CAPSLOCK – Try checking your keyboards software to re-assign another function to this key.
+CAPSLOCK – Try checking your keyboard software to re-assign another function to this key.

 These keys enable you to use a combination of keys as a keybind.
 Basically, the three modifiers you can use are SHIFT, CTRL, and ALT.
 First keybind abilities as a “combo” by hitting the modifier.
 After that, press the key you choose.
 For example, you can keybind “X” to a certain spell and then keybind “Shift+X” to a totally separate spell.